ibm-cloud-architecture/refarch-kc-container-ms/docs/index.md

 This project is part of the container shipment implementation solution you can read detail [here.](https://ibm-cloud-architecture.github.io/refarch-kc/).

 The goal of this Container management service is to support the reefer containers inventory management and to process all the events related to the container entity.
+We are proposing 3 types of implementations:

+* Python with Flask and Confluent Kafka API for Python.
+See [this description](./flask/README.md)
+* Microprofile 2.2 using Kafka Streams.
+See [this description](./kstreams/README.md)
+* Springboot and spring kafka template and spring postgreSQL.
+[See this note](./springboot/README.md)

 We want to support the following events:

 * ContainerAddedToInventory, ContainerRemovedFromInventory
 * ContainerAtLocation